Academics

 • Social Studies

-AMERICAN HISTORY
+US HISTORY

-American History covers the period between the Progressive Movement and modern day, this class immerses the students into the study of our great nation and its place among the world powers.
+US History covers the period between the Progressive Movement and modern day, this class immerses the students into the study of our great nation and its place among the world powers.
 Upon completion of this course, students are able to: accurately identify and label the 50 states and capitals, recognize geographical features by region, evaluate the causes and effects of major wars, examine the conditions that led to the United States as a world power, describe the challenges, both economical and political, that the US has faced and continues to face, and understand how the nation has transformed over the last 200 years.
 Group discussion, ideological debate, and current events are essential elements of this course.

 • Science